 Auto compare mode

 When you click on Auto Compare, it will highlight the differences between proofs.
 For example, if you requested that some text be slightly moved or you want to see if a color correction has been made, this is an extremely powerful feature that allows you to be sure even the most subtle changes were applied between versions.

 The screenshot below shows two versions side by side.
-Comment 1 has been clicked on by the reviewer who requested to add the logo.
+Comment 1 has been clicked on by the reviewer who requested the addition of the logo.
 They want to verify that the change was made, so they click on the Auto compare icon (shown with the large red arrow).
-The new version will highlight the old text position allowing the reviewer to confirm that the change was made.
+The new version will highlight the old text position, allowing the reviewer to confirm the change.

-There is also a color picker next to the Auto compare icon that allows the reviewer to choose different highlight colors.
+A color picker is next to the Auto compare icon that allows the reviewer to choose different highlight colors.

 Comparing proofs within the same folder (Business and Enterprise Editions only)